jwstegemann/fritz2/www/src/pages/docs/20_Render HTML.md

 important aspect, rely on this application of `renderEach` and add additional mount-points inside the elements subtrees.
 You will learn about those in Chapter XYZ.

+Have a look at its application in our [todomvc](/examples/todomvc/) example.

 #### Summary of Reactive Rendering

 fritz2 offers the following `render*`-functions in order to implement reactive rendering of some store's